rnelson01/order-service/README.md

 # todolist

-todolist is a simple app written in Java!
+todolist is a simple app written in Java

 ## Requirements